- What Are Prepaid SIM Cards?

 What Are Prepaid SIM Cards?

+A prepaid SIM card allows you to pay for a carrier's service upfront — by having it ready to go with a certain amount.
 A prepaid SIM card, also called a pay-as-you-go SIM, is a mobile subscription that lets you prepay for a set amount of mobile data, talk time minutes, and text messages.
-When your prepaid credit depletes, you simply replenish funds on the SIM card to resume service.
+A prepaid SIM card allows you to make calls, send text messages, and use data on your mobile device without a long-term contract or monthly bill.
+When your prepaid balance is exhausted, simply top up your SIM card to continue enjoying service.

 Prepaid SIMs do not require long-term service contracts or credit checks.
 You have full control over spending and can use the service as needed without recurring bills.
 While prepaid SIM cards lock to specific networks, swapping the physical card allows easy switching between networks.